hoko/hoko-docs/_posts/2015-03-31-android-deeplinking.md

 ### DeeplinkDefaultRoute

-In case you want to provide a given behavior for when an unmapped deep link opens your app you can do so by using the `@DeeplinkDefaultRoute()` annotation (this annotation does not have any parameters).
+In case you want to provide a given behavior for when an unmapped deep link opens your app you can do so by using the `@DeeplinkDefaultRoute` annotation (this annotation does not have any parameters).
 Only deep links that do not match any existing **routes** will trigger the default route.

 {% highlight java %}
-@DeeplinkDefaultRoute()
+@DeeplinkDefaultRoute
 public class SplashActivity extends Activity {

   @DeeplinkQueryParameter("referrer")
   String mReferrer;

+  @Override
+    public void onCreate(Bundle savedInstanceState) {
+      super.onCreate(savedInstanceState);
+      Hoko.deeplinking().inject(this);
+    }

+}
+{% endhighlight %}

+### DeeplinkMultipleRoute

+In order to map several routes to the same `Activity`, we provide you with a `DeeplinkMultipleRoute` annotation.
+This annotation should receive an array of strings corresponding to the `routes` parameter.

+{% highlight java %}
+@DeeplinkMultipleRoute(routes = {"landing", "splash", "splash/:invite_id"})
+public class SplashActivity extends Activity {

+  @DeeplinkRouteParameter("invite_id")
+  String mInviteId;

   @Override
     public void onCreate(Bundle savedInstanceState) {